Ekky-PS/PSPktmon/README.md

 Set-PktmonPacketParsing -State [bool]
 ```

-Returns all captured packets since last called.
+Returns all captured packets from active sessions since last called.
 ```
 Get-PktmonPackets
 ```

-Stop PSPktmon and clears all handles and pointers
+Stop PSPktmon and clears all handles and pointers.
 ```
 Stop-PktMon
 ```